annakthrnlee/FIFA_World_Cup/DATABASE_Segment_week_1.md

 ![SQL_queries](https://github.com/annakthrnlee/FIFA_World_Cup/blob/bess1/Database/SQL_queries.png)

-5. The data will be connected to the machine learning module through a Jupyter Notebook using Python.
+5. The data will be connected to the machine learning module through a Jupyter Notebook using Python and SQLAlchemy.
+We will use the pd.read_sql_query function and pull datasets into dataframes for processing.

 ### Dataset Sources
 *[Matches and FIFA Rankings](